mudith-nahata/Pandas-Data-Frame-Using-Web-Scraping/README.md

 --> to get the same type of the data which was extracted through the web we use to print by using predefined  prettify function

---> We are Using the beautiful soup function and adding the webpage url and also the lxml module
+--> We are Using the beautiful soup function and adding the webpage url and also the lxml module as a parameter.

 --> And trying to Manipulating the information and commonly used functions are